Bouldering high above the best crash pads always makes me feel a little bit better.

 Finding the perfect gear when you’re new to the sport is important.
 You can save a lot of money by purchasing the right pieces of gear.
 Climbing gear is durable and can last a long time for many different styles of climbing.

-This is the best bouldering pad for beginners.
+In our experience, we found that this is the best bouldering pad for beginners.
 Black Diamond added the circuit to their line of pads so people could try out the sport without making a huge financial commitment.
+It’s also easy to store if you’re living in an apartment or on the road in your van.

 This pad oozes in functional minimalism.
 The suspension system lets the pad hover on you while you’re hiking to the boulder field.
 You won’t twist your ankle on a gap between pads because the clean-cut corners allow the Circuit to snuggle up to other pads.
 And the foam is easily accessible if you ever need to replace the foam.